Other definitions for freehand (2 of 2)

-Idioms and Phrases with free hand
+Other Idioms and Phrases with freehand

-free rein.
+Also, free rein.
 Freedom to do or decide as one sees fit.
 For example, The teacher gave her assistant a free hand with the class, or They gave me free rein to reorganize the department.
 The first expression dates from the late 1800s, the second from the mid-1900s.